thedrow/colout/README.md

 text and apply the default colormap according to it.
 This ensure that matching texts appearing several times will always get the same color.

-Before interpreting the matched string as a number, colout will remove any character not supposed to be used to write down numbers.
+Before interpreting the matched string as a number, colout2 will remove any character not supposed to be used to write down numbers.
 This permits to apply this special color on a large group, while interpreting only its numerical part.